luyadev/luya/docs/guide/app-blocks.md

 You could store this created link from above inside your extras vars and pass it to the javascript.

-You can pass additional values to the callback by using the post ajax method and collect them in your callback via Yii::$app->request->post().
+You can pass additional values to the callback by using the post AJAX method and collect them in your callback via `Yii::$app->request->post().
 The get parameters are used to resolve the callback.

 ## Block groups